A Deep Dive Into The Asus C423NA Chromebook

 1.The Cheapest is the Best Deal

-There are a number of reasonably priced laptops to buy, but not all of them offer features you absolutely need.
+There are many reasonably priced laptops to buy, but not all of them offer features you absolutely need.
 For example, one laptop includes a dual-core processor and another one offers a faster quad-core processor that will handle a larger load of apps.
 You choose the less expensive dual-core processor but now your work is slowed down considerably.

 Check Also: Lenovo Z70 17.3 Review